So Hillary wrote a book.

 2. Secretary Clinton attacked Barack Obama in 2008 and he won anyways.
 Yes there were different dynamics to that race, but you have to roll with the punches.

 3. When Secretary Clinton says Single-Payer will never ever happen, it’s harder to unify progressives.
 When Secretary Clinton supports TPP, then doesn’t, then chooses TPP supporter Tim Kaine to be her VP choice, it’s harder to unify progressives.
 When Secretary Clinton ignores Standing Rock, it’s harder to unify progressives.
 When Secretary Clinton doesn’t seem to care that fracking poisons people’s water, it’s harder to unify progressives.

 There’s more to critique in these two pages from Secretary Clinton’s book, and others have done so, but I will leave you with this.
-I look forward to a society that guarantees health care and clean water as a right, that makes higher education accessible to everyone, and that puts more justice into our justice system.
+I look forward to a society that guarantees health care and clean water as a right, that makes higher education affordable to everyone, and that puts more justice into our justice system.
 And if all these things come with a side of pony, then yes, I will take my goddamn pony.